5 Essential Port Forwarding Techniques Every Developer Should Know

 3. Dynamic Port Forwarding (SOCKS Proxy)

 Dynamic port forwarding creates a SOCKS proxy on your local machine that routes all traffic through the SSH tunnel.
-Run ssh -D 1080 user@remote and configure your browser or application to use localhost:1080 as a SOCKS5 proxy.
-This is particularly useful for accessing geo-restricted content or browsing securely on untrusted networks.

 4. Multi-hop Tunneling